-Family Time Friday Blog: Managing the Stress of Children Going Back-to-School
+Family Time Friday Blog: Managing the Stress of Children Going Back to School

 As summer wraps up, many families are caught in a whirlwind of emotions about the upcoming school year.
 For children with exceptionalities and their parents and/or caregivers transitioning from the relaxed pace of summer back to the structured environment of school can feel daunting.
 This shift is significant after months of remote learning and time spent at home.